pyTooling/Actions/doc/JobTemplate/Release/PublishReleaseNotes.rst

 *************

 Providing a release description (a.k.a release page content) can be achieved from various sources.
-These sources can also be compined to a single description.
+These sources can also be combined to a single description.
 Moreover, the resulting description can contain placeholders which can be replaced by values provided via parameter :ref:`JOBTMPL/PublishReleaseNotes/Input/replacements`.

 Description text from file in the repository
-  The job template's parameter :ref:`JOBTMPL/PublishReleaseNotes/Input/description_file` provides a way to read a predfined content from a file within the repository.
+  The job template's parameter :ref:`JOBTMPL/PublishReleaseNotes/Input/description_file` provides a way to read a predefined content from a file within the repository.
 This allows sharing the same text between nightly releases and full releases.

   .. note::